alewes0/Azure-Sentinel-SIEM-Real-Time-Honeypot/README.md

 * **Threat Landscapes:** Gained a firsthand look at how quickly exposed assets are discovered by automated botnets.
 Within minutes of deployment, attacks were logged from multiple countries.
 * **Log Lifecycle:** Mastered the flow of data from local event generation to cloud-based analysis and visualization.
 * **SIEM Proficiency:** Developed practical skills in configuring Sentinel, managing Log Analytics Workspaces, and writing complex KQL queries to handle custom logs.

+---

+## 📜 Credits & References
+This project is based on a lab by **Josh Madakor**.
+The goal was to implement a cloud-native SIEM environment to observe real-world cyber attacks.

+- **Original Tutorial:** [Josh Madakor's Azure Sentinel Lab]
+- **Dataset:** GeoIP database provided by Josh Madakor.